Skip to main content

 • session: Refers to a session-specific identifier to track user activities within a single session.

-One single user can have different devices with multiple sessions.
+A single user can have different devices with multiple sessions.
 The id is used to distinctly identify an individual user across various sessions and devices.
 The device helps to recognize a user across multiple sessions on the same device, providing continuity in tracking user interactions over time, while session is for understanding user behavior and interactions in a confined timeframe.

 The diagram represents one user with two devices across three sessions.

 The following table represents a minified event log over several days.
 It shows how user activities can be tracked over time, across different sessions, with varying levels of user identification and consent categories.
-A group id gets generated with each run, representing kind of a page load.
-A hash is a temporary fingerprint. session, device, and user are all simplyfied unique identifiers.

 StepDayEventConsentGroupHashSessionDeviceUser